-Why a Boxster will Require Prompt Porsche Brake Jobs
+A Boxster will Always Require Prompt Porsche Brake Jobs

-Getting the Most Out of Your Porsche Brakes in Your Boxster
+Getting the Most Out of The Porsche Brakes in Your Boxster

-A Porsche Boxster can be a beautiful car, and she’ll treat you right if you treat her right.
+A Porsche Boxster is a beautiful car, and she’ll treat you right if you treat her right.
 This kind of car is an investment, and like before you make any sort of investment, you should do your research.
-You can get a Boxster that is cheap but high mileage, but the money you save on the purchase price you will you may be investing with your favorite Porsche technician for the cost of repairs.
-For one that has high mileage, expect to sink at least $2,000 in the first year alone.
+You can get a Boxster that has a cheap sticker price with high mileage, but expect that any money you may save on the purchase price you will you may be investing with your favorite Porsche technician for the cost of repairs.
+For one that has high mileage, you can expect to invest at least $2,000 into your new Boxster in the first year alone.
 And the price can vary, sometimes by as much as $4,000 or more, even for vehicles in similar conditions.
 Do your homework, shop around, have a trusted mechanic take a look before you commit, and be prepared in advance for the cost of repairing a European vehicle.

-Also keep in mind that these cars can be rough on tires and brakes, so expect your Porsche to require a regular brake job more often than most.
+It’s also good to keep in mind that these speedy cars can be rough on tires and brakes, so expect your Porsche to require a regular European brake job more often than a less luxurious vehicle.
 The Porsche brake pads tend to be soft on both the Porsche Boxster and the Porsche Cayenne.
-And since it’s so fun to pump that gas pedal, you’ll be pumping the brakes too, so they’ll wear thin.
-And don’t expect to turn the brakes.
+And since it’s so fun to pump that gas pedal, you’ll be pumping the brakes too—so they’ll wear thin.
+Don’t expect to turn the brake’s rotors either.
 You’ll need to outright replace them on this Porsche.
 Expect to need new discs on every third set of pads.

-Many car manufacturers suggest you give your car a brake flush service to change your brake fluid anywhere from every 45,000 to 60,000 miles, or about every two years.
-But here’s the thing to understand about brake fluid: Brakes operate in what is theoretically an enclosed system.
-Since brake fluid doesn’t really age, it should therefore last forever.
+Many car manufacturers suggest you give your car a brake flush service to change your brake fluid every 45,000 to 60,000 miles, which usually equals about every two years.
+But here’s the thing to understand about brake fluid: brakes operate in what is theoretically a closed system.
+Since brake fluid doesn’t really age, it should be good pretty much forever.

-The general rule of thumb when it comes to brakes, whether Boxster or any other type of car, the sooner you get them replaced, the better.
-Don’t put them off.
+The general rule of thumb when it comes to European brakes—whether Boxster or any other type of car—is that the sooner you get them replaced, the better.
+Don’t put European brake repair off.
 That’s why it is so important to have regular brake inspections.
 Your car mechanic can make sure your thin brake pads are replaced before they become an even more expensive problem.
 The longer you procrastinate, the more likely it is you will grind through those thin pads and screw up the rotors—and then need to replace them as well.